 Camille Stoffel

-A graduate of La Cambre, Camille Stoffel is a bookbinder and graphic designer.
-Her interest in books is manifold and extends from the field of micro-publishing to bibliophile books.
-She questions the challenges of contemporary bookbinding and the current perception of the book, a medium in constant evolution.
+A graduate of ENSAV La Cambre, Camille Stoffel is a bookbinder and graphic designer.
+Her interest in books is wide-ranging, from micro-publishing to bibliophile books.
+She examines the challenges of contemporary bookbinding and the current perception of the book as a medium in constant evolution.

 camille.stoffel@gmail.com